Pirolf/RNA-Secondary-Structure-Prediction/README.md

 RNA-Secondary-Structure-Prediction
 ==================================
- Takes an RNA sequence, predicts secondary structures Also returns stem loops given a secondary structure in bracket format
+Takes an RNA sequence, predicts secondary structures.

+Also returns stem loops given a secondary structure in bracket format